Depression Motivation: A Brief Guide

 Genetics

-Our entire bodies, including our brains, are controlled by genes.
+Genes control our entire bodies, including our brains.
 Genes make all the proteins involved in our biological processes.
-As we live our lives, genes switch on and off, which means, in the best case scenario, they create the right proteins at the right time.
+As we live our lives, genes switch on and off, which means that, in the best-case scenario, they create the right proteins at the right time.

 However, if our genes make a mistake, our biology can be altered, causing instability in our mood.
 If you are genetically vulnerable to depression, any stress (such as family or work pressures) can push your entire system off balance.

-It’s time to look at some small changes in habit that can help alleviate depression and increase motivation.
-Rome wasn’t built in a day, so we recommend starting with small manageable goals, which can be increased as you begin to feel better.
+How to Find Motivation When Depressed It’s time to consider small habit changes that can help alleviate depression and increase motivation.
+Rome wasn’t built in a day, so we recommend starting with small, manageable goals that can be increased as you begin to feel better.

-- Get up and dress in the morning.
+- Get up and get dressed in the morning.

 Just getting out of bed is a small victory and an excellent start to the day.
 If you can get up, get dressed, and make your bed, you’ll start to develop positive habits at the very beginning of each new day.
 This can be very rewarding and lead to higher levels of motivation. - Take a walk.